-ner risk customer

-relationships (total and new) (and as a % share of total / new customer

-relationships) . , new cassine

-At fund level December 2019 December 2018

-Total higher risk customers (funds) (includes any 12 (6.94%) 19 (12.02%)

-PEP associated funds assessed as higher risk)

-New higher risk customers (funds) on-boarded in 0 (0%) 1 (4.0%)

-the reporting period (includes any PEP

-associated funds assessed as higher risk)

-At investor level

-Total higher risk investors (includes any PEP 389 (4.86%) 385 (4.67%)

-investors assessed as higher risk)

-New higher risk investors on-boarded in the 34 (6.44%) 33 (1.43%)

-reporting period (includes any PEP investors

-assessed as higher risk)
+Number of higher risk customer relationships (total and new) (and as a % share of total relationships) I / new customer At fund level December 2020 December 2019 Total higher risk customers (funds) (includes any 42 (31.11%) 12 (6.94%) PEP associated funds assessed as higher risk) New higher risk customers (funds) on-boarded in 2 (12.5%) 0 (0%) the reporting period (includes any PEP associated funds assessed as higher risk) At investor level Total higher risk investors (includes any PEP 332 (3.70%) 389 (4.86%) investors assessed as higher risk) New higher risk investors on-boarded in the 27 (5.88%) 34 (6.44%) reporting period (includes any PEP investors assessed as higher risk)

-- 3.9 The total number of investors, including higher risk investors, was relatively steady in 2019 compared to 2018 (noting a small net decline).
-The number of new investors into funds assessed as higher risk as a proportion of total new investors did increase substantially in 2019; however this was due to a decline in new investor numbers. - 3.10 Overall, PEPs and other higher risk customers represent a relatively small proportion of the total investor base of FMA Firms (less than 5%).
+3.9 The total number of investors, including higher risk investors, remained relatively steady in 2020 compared to 2019 (noting a continued small net decline).
+The number of new investors into funds assessed as higher risk as a proportion of total new investors also fell slightly in 2020 compared to 2019.

+The number of funds assessed and reported as higher risk increased significantly - this was mainly due to a re-risk rating exercise undertaken by one FMA Firm, partly connected to PEPs.

+- 3.10 Overall, PEPs and other higher risk customers represent a relatively small proportion of the total investor base of FMA Firms (less than 5%).
 Note that the same individual customers may appear more than once in these figures because individuals and businesses may have multiple financial relationships. - 3.11 FMA Firms also reported that they review the customer risk assessment and CDD information for all higher risk (including higher risk PEPs) relationships at least annually.